zilishen/documentation/content/controller/platform/access-management/manage-active-directory-auth-provider.md

     {{< tip >}}These permissions require approval from the Azure admin. {{< /tip >}}

-1. Make sure that you can contact Azure Active Directory from the host on which you are running NGINX Controller.
+1. Make sure that you can contact Microsoft Entra from the host on which you are running NGINX Controller.

 ### Windows Server Active Directory {#windows-prerequisites}